April 8 – From California to the Texas Coast

 Galveston Island: An Underrated Gem

 We caught the ferry to Galveston Island just before dark and checked into the Harbor House Hotel on Pier 21.
 There are a variety of excellent restaurants on Pier 21, and we had an amazing seafood dinner at Willie G’s.
-We woke up to a view of a cruise ship that arrived during the night.
-We walked the pier, spotting herons and gulls near the local fishing boats.
+The next morning, we walked the pier, spotting herons and gulls near the local fishing boats.

 We soon discovered that Galveston is a highly underrated birding spot.
 Driving south along the beach, we turned onto 8 Mile Road/Sportsman Road, and we found almost 40 different bird species in the flooded fields and marshlands.
 Our next stop was a small sanctuary called Lafitte’s Cove, which was absolutely packed with warblers, orioles, and grosbeaks.
 We counted an incredible 37 species in this tiny spot!